MasterCrafter69/Chess/README.md

 # Chess

-A program in python to play chess
+A program in python to play chess.
+I like chess and programming and by combining the two I can learn new things about both.

 input: algebraic notation
 output: agebraic notation